sixcious/downloadyze/README.md

 ## FAQ

 #### Why is there a 5 second minimum for Auto?
 This isn't a technical limitation but is really to protect both you and the web server.
 Anything less than 5 seconds isn't going to give you enough time to respond and stop Downloadyze from running before it goes to the next page.
 Also, while not technically needed, 5 seconds gives enough extra time to help ensure the page has "fully" loaded (like dynamic content) so the content script can execute.
-Finally, this constraint is in place so that you don't overburden the web server (and to help prevent you from getting IP banned!).
+Finally, this constraint is in place so that you don't overburden the web server (and to help prevent you from getting IP banned).

+#### What is the minimum browser version (and why is it to so high)?
+Downloadyze currently requires Chrome/Edge/Firefox `90` and higher to run.
+I tend to update the minimum browser version about once a year so I can use the latest and greatest ECMAScript features without worry.
+It also significantly saves in my testing time in having to maintain older Chromium builds.
+In the past, I used to offer "modified" builds with a lower minimum version, but I can no longer do this.
+If your browser doesn't support Downloadyze, I'm afraid you'll have to use another app/extension (sorry).

 #### Where's the source code?
 Because it's still very new, Downloadyze is currently proprietary.
-I do want to make it open source in the future, though (I thank you for your understanding!).
+I do want to make it open source in the future, though (I thank you for your understanding).

 #### Why is the production version's source code minified?
 I use [Terser](https://github.com/terser/terser) to minify the source code for production releases that I upload to your browser's web store.
 I mainly do this because I write a lot of comments and `console.log()` statements for debugging that you don't want to have and because it cuts down the file size significantly.
 That said, you can always view a "Pretty Print" of the source code by using a [CRX Viewer](https://robwu.nl/crxviewer/) to inspect it before installing it.